Welcome

 In my previous role, I worked as a developer in a scientific computing setting, where I was part of a team that maintained oceanographic software on an HPC cluster.

-Due to the nature of the work, I can’t share examples from that role directly.
+I can’t share samples of this work directly.
 To get around this, I designed a fictional software project - an air quality monitoring system maintained by a university research team - and created sample scripts and documentation that demonstrate my skillset.
 The samples are based on publicly available HPC documentation from providers like Stanford, USC, and the University of Arizona.

 How I built this site